Climbing Mount Tahan: Malaysia’s Toughest Trek

 Climbing Mount Tahan Malaysia - Natural Form and History

-Climbing Mount Tahan Malaysia - Overview of the Trail
+Climbing Mount Tahan Malaysia - Climbing Experience & Itinerary

-Mount Tahan is not a beginner’s climb.
-But it is also not a technical climb either.
-It just needs some preparation beforehand and basic physical fitness.
-It offers a mix of flat and steep sections along the trail, with plenty of ridges, river crossings, slush and ravines to keep things interesting.
+Mount Tahan isn’t a climb for beginners, but this shouldn’t deter you into considering this a climb only for advanced climbers.
+Summiting Tahan just requires climbers to pay attention to their physical fitness levels.
+The trail offers a mix of flat and steep sections, with plenty of ridges, river crossings, slush and ravines to keep things interesting.

 Climbing Mount Tahan Malaysia - Trail options